truzo/tomango-2018/site/content/blog/moving-dev-test-os-x-dnsmasq.md

 title: "Moving from .dev to .test - OSX dnsmasq"
 author: "trys"
 date: 2017-12-14 14:20:56
-excerpt: How to move from .dev to .test on OSX blog/categories:
+description: How to move from .dev to .test on OSX blog/categories:
  - tips-and-advice
  - web-design